World leaders pledge billions for virus vaccine research

 People in many countries across the globe, and notably in Europe this week, are cautiously returning to work but authorities remain wary of a second wave of infections, and a vaccine is the only real golden bullet to allow something like normal life to resume.

-“The reality is that we will have to learn to live with the virus until and unless we develop a vaccine,” said European Commission President Ursula von der Leyen, as she announced a pledge of 1 billion euros from the EU’s executive arm.

-“More will be needed.
-So today is only the start of a global pledging marathon,” von der Leyen said.
+The pledges were hard to track, beyond coming in various currencies.
+Some countries announced money for their own national research efforts combined with those they would offer to international organizations.
+Others also proposed a mix of loans with their funding.
+Pledges made toward vaccine research since Jan.
+30 were also counted.

+Apart from many European leaders, heads of state and government from Australia, Canada, Israel, Japan, Jordan, South Africa and Turkey spoke at the event, along with China’s EU ambassador.

-President Emmanuel Macron also warned that “a race against time is underway,” as he donated 500 million euros on behalf of France.
+President Emmanuel Macron warned that “a race against time is underway,” as he donated 500 million euros on behalf of France.

 Apart from many European leaders, heads of state and government from Australia, Canada, Israel, Japan, Jordan, South Africa and Turkey were also due to speak, along with China’s EU ambassador.
-The United States, where more than 67,000 people have died, was a notable absentee, as was Russia.

-The video-conference’s aim is to gather around 4 billion euros ($4.37 billion) for vaccine research, some 2 billion euros for treatments and 1.5 billion ($1.64 billion) for testing.

 British Prime Minister Boris Johnson said that “the race to discover the vaccine to defeat this virus is not a competition between countries, but the most urgent shared endeavor of our lifetimes.”

 Among the larger contributions, Japan pledged more than $800 million while Germany offered 525 million euros.
 Italy and Spain, perhaps the hardest hit by the virus in Europe, each said they would provide more than 100 million euros.
-The Netherlands and Israel also pledged 192 million euros and 60 million dollars respectively.
+Switzerland, the Netherlands and Israel also pledged 378 million euros, 192 million euros and 60 million dollars, respectively.

+Melinda Gates, Co-Chair of the Bill and Melinda Gates Foundation, said that beating the virus “will take more than making a vaccine available to the very highest bidder.
+It is going to take more than delivering it only to people in wealthy nations.
+The pandemic won’t end until people everywhere can be immunized against it.”

 About 100 research groups are pursuing vaccines, with nearly a dozen in early stages of human trials or poised to start.
 But so far there’s no way to predict which — if any — vaccine will work safely, or even to name a front-runner.